naftaliharris/lazysort/README.md

 -------

 I've put in a fair bit of effort to test that lazysorted actually does what it's supposed to.
-You can test it yourself with
+You can test it yourself (after installing it) with

     $ python test.py